magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 });
 ```

-The callback function checks the result code and provides appropriate feedback.
+In this snippet, the callback function checks the result code and provides appropriate feedback.
 This approach keeps the user informed about the status of their request and enhances the overall user experience.

 ## Types of Settings Available for Change

 CSP offers various settings that users can modify to personalize their experience across all CSP-enabled applications.

 These settings help users manage preferences, control privacy, and maintain a consistent experience.
 Here is a detailed explanation of the available settings, their importance, and the steps to change them.

 ### 1\.
 Acceptance of Non-Disclosure Agreement (NDA)

-The acceptance of a Non-Disclosure Agreement (NDA) is required for users to access sensitive information within CSP-enabled applications.
+The acceptance of a Non-Disclosure Agreement (NDA) may be required for users to access sensitive information within CSP-enabled applications.
 Accepting the NDA is critical for protecting confidential data and ensuring compliance with legal requirements.

 * **Description and Importance**:
   The NDA status determines whether a user has agreed to the terms governing sensitive information use and confidentiality.
 This setting must reflect the user's agreement before accessing restricted content.